lenisha/appsrvc-tls/README.md

 Node application on Azure App Service is hosted using `iisnode` httpModule, with most of configuration setup in `web.config` [Kudu magic for iisnode](https://blog.lifeishao.com/2017/03/24/custom-nodejs-deployment-on-azure-web-app/)

-### TLS connection with Trusted certificates from Windows Store:

-To enable node reading Windows cert store instead of environment variable, investigated `win-ca` module, but it currently fails running on AppService,as it relies internally on native `crypto32.dll` api (looks like sandboxed)

-There are additional modules that do it through running powershell or .net code but are still hacks!

 ### List certificates in App Service
 Open Powershell in Kudu